 Where there are prior ranking charges which it is not intended to discharge, the relevant parties may by contract agree subordination provisions specifying that a lower ranking charge has priority over the prior ranking one.
 Contractual subordination arrangements between competing security holders over TCI assets will survive the insolvency of a borrower incorporated in TCI.

-Because major financings in the TCI market will typically relate to TCI luxury tourism projects or to projects otherwise situated in and owning real estate in TCI, the project company will typically be incorporated in TCI (not least because to own TCI real estate, a company must be incorporated in TCI).
+Because major financings in the TCI market will usually relate to TCI luxury tourism projects or to projects otherwise situated in and owning real estate in TCI, the project company will typically be incorporated in TCI (not least because to own TCI real estate, a company must be incorporated in TCI).
 The typical legal form of a project company is a company limited by shares, though companies limited by guarantee or hybrid companies partially limited by shares and partly limited by guarantee are permissible.
 There are no TCI limitations as to the upstream ownership of the project company.

 Two or more domestic companies may merge or consolidate.
 The directors of each constituent company must approve a written merger or consolidation plan, which must contain: